Azure/azure-quickstart-templates/quickstarts/microsoft.mobilenetwork/mobilenetwork-create-full-5gc-deployment/README.md

 ## Prerequisites

 By default this template does not deploy any resources to the Azure Stack Edge.
-If you want to deploy to an Azure Stack Edge then you must follow the pre-requisite instructions in the Private 5G Core [documentation](https://docs.microsoft.com/azure/private-5g-core/complete-private-mobile-network-prerequisites) before starting the deployment so that you can specify the customLocation and azureStackEdgeDevice parameters.
+If you want to deploy to an Azure Stack Edge then you must follow the pre-requisite instructions in the Private 5G Core [documentation](https://docs.microsoft.com/azure/private-5g-core/complete-private-mobile-network-prerequisites) before starting the deployment so that you can specify the customLocation parameter.

 ## Deployment steps